If you're affected by the COVID-19 pandemic, you may be eligible to access up to $10,000 of your super until 31 December 2020.

 All banks and lenders have financial hardship teams ready to help customers in tough times.

-You may be able change the terms of your loan, or temporarily pause or reduce your repayments for 6 months.
+You may be able change the terms of your loan, or temporarily pause or reduce your repayments.

-Contact your bank or lender to request a hardship variation.
+Contact your bank or lender to request financial hardship assistance.

 3. Check your current super balance